Last updated on May 31st, 2025:

 There are many techniques - do your research.
 Here's my typical approach:

 While sitting on a meditation cushion I focus on breathing in a relaxed steady rhythm.
+Sometimes my eyes are closed, sometimes I'm focused on an object in front of me.
 Thoughts, ideas and noise come and go but I refocus the mental laser on the present moment through breathing.
 Over lots of practice sessions and applied focus, thoughts don't come as easily and the rest of the world falls away.

 About Yoga